Professional practice

 • General assistance with treaty drafting.

-• Advised multiple States and private parties on issues including sanctions, seizure of property, reparations, the law of armed conflict, the law of the sea, sovereignty over overseas military bases, international human rights law, state immunity, and investment treaty protection standards.
+• Regularly advises States and private parties on issues including sanctions, State immunity, treaty interpretation, trade law, reparations, the law of armed conflict, the law of the sea, sovereignty over overseas military bases, international human rights law, state immunity, and investment treaty protection standards.
+See “Arbitrations” section for more details.

 Career